hathibelagal-dev/instantpolyglot/docs/eng/Low_German.md

 ## History and Classification

 Low German descends from Old Saxon, which was spoken in northern Germany and the Netherlands from around 500 to 1100 CE.
-The term "Low" refers to the flat lowlands where the language originated, in contrast to the more mountainous areas where High German developed.
+The term “Low” refers to the flat lowlands where the language originated, in contrast to the more mountainous areas where High German developed.

 Historically, Low German was the lingua franca of the Hanseatic League, a powerful medieval trade alliance.
 This led to its widespread use across Northern Europe and influenced many languages in the region, including the Scandinavian languages.